SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    #selector(setter: <#property name#>)

-The *method name* and *property name* must be a reference to a method or a property that is available in the Objective-C runtime.
+The *method name* and *property name* must be a reference to a method or a property that's available in the Objective-C runtime.
 The value of a selector expression is an instance of the ``Selector`` type.
 For example: